shivam-Purohit/kcidb/doc/administrator_guide.md

 ### Additional Dependencies

-While deploying you may also need to install psql. psql is a command-line tool for interacting with the PostgreSQL database.
+While deploying you may also need to install `psql`.
+It is a command-line tool for interacting with the PostgreSQL database.
 It is used to manage and manipulate data stored in a PostgreSQL database, as well as to administer and configure the database itself.